Institute-of-Electrical-Energy-Systems/SIMULINK_DLL_Builder/docs/DLL_in_PF.rst

 1. Building a thevenin equivalent
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..  figure:: ./images/PowerFactory/TheveninPowerFactory.png
-    :alt: Thevenin equivalent connect to PCC in PowerFactory.
+    :alt: Thevenin equivalent connect to PCC in DIgSILENT PowerFactory.
     :target: _images/TheveninPowerFactory.png

-    Figure 1: Thevenin equivalent connect to PCC in PowerFactory.
+    Figure 1: Thevenin equivalent connect to PCC in DIgSILENT PowerFactory.

 By definition, a Thevenin equivalent consists of an ideal voltage source and a series-connected internal impedance.
 In this model, the ideal voltage source applies a voltage of 1 p.u. to the bus at its terminal (“InnerThevenin”).